Difference between O level and Matric

 To make this decision easy for students, we have gathered up some information on the main difference between O level and matric.

-The most common debate regarding the two different educational frameworks Matric and O’Levels is endless.
-With these two major educational frameworks it gets difficult for the 8th grade students to decide which one to go for.
-This is only because of the lack of knowledge about O’Levels and Matric, many people are unaware about it.
+The most common debate regarding the two different educational frameworks, Matric and O’Levels, is endless.
+With these two major educational frameworks, it gets difficult for the 8th-grade students to decide which one to go for.
+This is only because of the lack of knowledge about O’Levels and Matric; many people are unaware of it.

 Quality of education